What is the smallest unit of an element that still retains the pr... | Channels for Pearson+

 1

-Reflect on the properties of an element.
-These properties are determined by the arrangement and number of electrons, protons, and neutrons in the atom.
-Therefore, the atom retains all the chemical properties of the element.
+Differentiate between atoms and other subatomic particles: protons, neutrons, and electrons are components of atoms, but they do not individually retain the properties of the element.

-Differentiate between atoms and molecules.
-A molecule is a group of atoms bonded together, representing the smallest fundamental unit of a chemical compound that can take part in a chemical reaction.
-However, a molecule may consist of atoms from different elements.
+Consider that molecules are composed of two or more atoms bonded together.
+While molecules can represent compounds or elements, they are not the smallest unit of an element.

-Conclude that the atom is the smallest unit of an element that retains the properties of that element, as it is defined by its unique number of protons and the arrangement of electrons.
+Conclude that the atom is the correct answer, as it is the smallest unit that retains the properties of an element, unlike protons, electrons, or molecules.

 Related Videos